ThinkingBeyond/BeyondAI-2025/Caleb Arodu and Idaraobong Jumbo/README.md

 There is also a need to determine which mitigation techniques effectively address this issue.
 Methods such as random undersampling, SMOTE oversampling, and cost-sensitive learning offer different trade-offs in performance.
 Comparing these approaches across non-linear models allows us to identify strategies that improve recall without greatly increasing false positives, helping build more reliable and balanced classifiers.

+## Methodology

+### Dataset

+For this project, we used the [Credit Card Fraud Detection dataset from Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) .
+The dataset contains transactions made by European credit cardholders over two days in September 2013.
+It is highly imbalanced, with only 492 fraudulent transactions out of 284,807 total transactions (approximately 0.172% of all transactions).

+All input features are numerical and result from a PCA transformation due to confidentiality reasons.
+The dataset includes 28 principal components, labeled V1, V2, …, V28, as well as 'Time' and 'Amount', which were not transformed.
+The 'Time' feature represents the seconds elapsed between each transaction and the first transaction in the dataset, while 'Amount' is the transaction value.
+The response variable is 'Class', where 1 indicates a fraudulent transaction and 0 indicates a legitimate one.

+### Data Preprocessing

+Before training the models, the following preprocessing steps were applied to prepare the dataset:
+- The 'Amount' feature was scaled using a Standard Scaler to ensure zero mean and unit variance.
+- The 'Time' feature was dropped, as it was not relevant to the task at hand.
+- Any missing values were identified and handled appropriately.
+- The dataset was split into training and testing sets using a standard train-test split.
+A copy of the original test set was preserved to evaluate all models consistently across different mitigation strategies.
+- No additional feature selection was performed; all remaining features were used in model training.

 ## Your next subsection

 Continue working through the points listed above with the help of sensibly named subsections.